 This type of offset mortgage allows you to help a family member with their purchase by linking your savings account to their mortgage.
 The amount you have as savings is offset against their mortgage balance and interest is only charged on the difference.
-This reduces the amount of interest they have to pay each month, making it much easier for them to afford a mortgage than if they had to pay interest on the entire loan.
+This reduces the amount of interest they have to pay each month.
+This makes it much easier for them to afford a mortgage than if they had to pay interest on the entire loan.

-For example, if your family member needs a mortgage of £250,000 to buy a property in Bexleyheath and you have savings of £50,000, your savings account and their mortgage can be linked via a family offset mortgage.
+For example, your family member needs a mortgage of £250,000 to buy a property in Bexleyheath and you have savings of £50,000.
+Your savings account and their mortgage can be linked via a family offset mortgage.
 Interest will then only be payable on the balance of £200,000, considerably reducing their monthly payments.

 Whilst this type of mortgage can be used to help any family member, it’s typically used by parents to help their children and is often referred to as a parent offset mortgage.
 We’ll use the parent and child example from now on for simplification.

 Your savings reduce the amount your child needs to borrow for their mortgage loan.
 The more savings you have, the lower the loan-to-value (LTV) ratio becomes.
 This increases your child’s chances of passing the lender’s affordability checks.
 It also allows them to benefit from a lower interest rate.

 You may be wondering why you don’t just use your savings to pay a normal deposit.
 The difference is that your savings will be returned to you once your child has repaid a certain percentage of their mortgage, such as 25%.
 Plus, as mentioned above, the amount held in the savings account is offset against the mortgage balance, helping to keep your child’s monthly payments lower.

 Do you need a minimum amount of savings?